 - Reclined bound angle

-There is a growing body of evidence suggesting that TM provides the body with a deep level of rest- as measured by reduced heart rate, breath rate and other related indicators.
+There is a growing body of evidence suggesting that meditation provides the body with a deep level of rest- as measured by reduced heart rate, breath rate and other related indicators.

-There is a time in TM when the body is at deep rest, breathing slows and a state of “Transcendence” or “go beyond activity” is experienced.
+There is a time in meditation when the body is at deep rest, breathing slows and a state of “Transcendence” or “go beyond activity” is experienced.

 “Only when your nervous system is in a relaxation response do your body’s self-repair mechanisms function!” – Lissa Rankin, M.D.

-TM produces a kind of “rest and repair” response.
-And that is why it is sometimes considered as an “antidote to stress”
+Meditation produces a kind of “rest and repair” response.
+And that is why it is sometimes considered as an “antidote to stress”.

 Stress whether mental, emotional or physical is insidious.
 Chronic stress increases heart rate, tenses muscles and increases metabolism – leading to increased production of metabolic waste.
 Increased tensions in the muscles inevitably obstruct the lymph flow- leading to accumulation of wastes and toxins.